KnugiHK/CSharp-to-Programming/README.md

 1. Learn programming from saying *Hello,World!*
    * Released
    * Curriculum: Output "Hello World".
+2. Learn programming from makeing a simple authenticator.
+   * Preparing: Adding comments
+   * Curriculum: Variable; Subroutine; Selection statement; Introduction to data type; Attribute; Basic input;
+   * Extra: Security concerns
-2. Learn programming from making a simple calculator.
+3. Learn programming from making a simple calculator.
-   * Preparing
+   * Pending
-   * Curriculum: UI design; Introduce to data type; Selection statement; Event; Subroutine; Attribute .
+   * Curriculum: UI design; Event; Subroutine.

 # Work together
 If you want to help us to improve the quality of this project, you can submit an issue.